rollandi-tiffany/Connect-4/README.md

 <!-- GETTING STARTED -->
 ## Approach Taken
 I began by setting up HTML, CSS and Javascript files.
 I then rendered a page to display the board game.
 I introduced the idea of having two players with preassigned discs (Player 1= red, Player 2= yellow).
 I allowed Player 1 to start the game by clicking on a column to drop the first disc.
 I then allowed Player 2 to drop their disc in any column after Player 1.
 I allowed both players the ability to either block the other player's moves or try to create their own path to connect four in a row and win the game.
+I also added a "restart" button to allow players to play the game as many times as desired.

 ## Installation

 Download and play the game in your browser.
 It is a 2 player game.
+Then hit "restart" to play again!

 <p align="right">(<a href="#top">back to top</a>)</p>